Freedom of religion in Russia: NGO Law

 There is a universal military draft for men, but the Constitution provides for alternative service for those who refuse to bear arms for reasons of conscience.
 The length of alternative service is longer than the standard military service.
-The standard length of military service is 18 months, alternative service in a Ministry of Defense agency is 27 months, and alternative service in a non-defense agency is 31.5 months.
+The standard length of military service is 18 months, alternative service in a Ministry of Defence agency is 27 months, and alternative service in a non-defence agency is 31.5 months.
 Some human rights groups have complained that the extended length of service for draftees requesting alternative assignments acts as a punishment for those who exercise their convictions.

 In July 2006, a new law came into effect that repeals deferrals for students of religious training institutions.
 The law was protested by many religious groups, including the ROC.